 Third year (Professional Placement year)

 You will spend your third year working in industry, a research laboratory or in the field.
 The placement year is academically assessed by a report and a seminar presentation at the conclusion of the year.
+You will have an academic mentor based at Birmingham and a supervisor at the placement site.

 The final year is made up of a combination of taught modules and independent study.
 It is here that the link between the teaching and the research in the school is particularly important.
 The final year modules are informed and inspired by the research being carried out in the school.